 Stunning!
 I can’t wait for my own English parterre garden. (*heart eyes*)

 LU: How can people get in Moss Landscaping?

-ML: If you’re interested in landscape work, you can submit a on our website.
+ML: If you’re interested in landscape work, you can submit a landscape request form on our website.
 The right team member will reach out to discuss your project.
-You can view photos of our projects and hear about upcoming garden events by following us on and .
+You can view photos of our projects and hear about upcoming garden events by following us on Facebook and Instagram.

 LU: Do you have any advice for people wanting to design and install new landscaping in Houston?

 ML: Yes!
 If you are building a new home, hire a landscape architect early on!
 The sooner you can finalize your landscape plan, the better.
 It’s easier to coordinate drainage, irrigation, and hardscapes with your general contractor and get approvals from home owner associations.

 LU: Is there anything you would like to add about working on this project?

 ML: We are honored to be a part of The Boulevard Show House!
 We love all of our gardens, but it’s an added joy to be able to help restore properties with such historic significance.
 It’s rewarding to work alongside talented leaders in our industry.
 We’re excited for the opportunity to bring Laura and Michael’s gardens to life!

 Thank you Blair for sharing your expertise about all things landscaping!
 I can’t wait to see it completed and watch it bloom throughout the year.
 I know it’s going to be breathtaking.
 And I can’t wait for you to see it in person in the spring when The Boulevard Show House opens for tours.
 Be sure to check out the Show House website for more updates and pop over to Facebook for more behind the scenes sneak peeks.